Tesla recalling more than 3,000 of its 2024 Cybertrucks due to faulty pedal

 Notification letters are expected to be mailed to vehicle owners in June.

-The automaker delivered he first dozen or so of its futuristic Cybertruck pickups to customers in November, two years behind the original schedule amid uncertainty over when large-scale production will begin.
+The automaker delivered he first dozen or so of its futuristic Cybertruck pickups to customers in November, two years behind the original schedule amid uncertainty over when large-scale production would begin.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.